Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

     interpreting event log data when writing their own smart contracts.

     The official Concordium smart contracts use the following standard:
-    Each event has a number tag then two 0s and the rest of the event data.
+    Each event has a number tag and then the rest of the event data.

     .. image:: ./images/onboarding_ethereum_developers_11.png
         :width: 100 %